Protein Milkshake

 protein milkshakes.

 I love protein shakes as much as the next guy, but I can’t be fooled into thinking of them as ‘dessert.’
 So, I started making healthy milkshakes with protein powder.
-It’s a delicious way to meet my macros for the day, and it actually TASTES like dessert.
-Win-win!
+It’s a delicious way to meet my macros for the day, and it actually tastes like dessert.

 Table of Contents